matiasenrigue/Taximize/apps/backend/documentation/database.md

-# Database Schema Documentation
+# Database Schema

-This application uses PostgreSQL as its database management system, leveraging its robust features for data integrity, performance, and advanced data types like JSONB.
+This application uses PostgreSQL as its database management system, leveraging its robust features for data integrity, performance, and advanced data types like JSONB for optimal driver management and ride tracking.

-## Entity Relationship Diagram
+## 📊 Entity Relationship Diagram

 ```mermaid
 erDiagram